31-Year-Old Designated Hitter – Baltimore Orioles

 Pedro Alvarez Contract Information:

-Signed a one-year, $4.25 million contract with the Pirates in January of 2014, avoiding arbitration.
+Signed a minor-league contract with the Orioles in February of 2018.

 To instantly reveal our fantasy analysis of every player – including Pedro Alvarez – simply subscribe now.